MilanPatel718/Volatility-Analysis-of-SP500/README.md

 # Volatility-Analysis-of-SP500
 This project is a volatility analysis of the S&amp;P 500 and its various financial sectors.
 The analysis was done using the R programming language and RStudio.
 Key steps include data extraction, linear stochastic modeling, residual analyses, and ARIMA/GARCH Modeling.
-A detailed report of the analysis is also included
+A detailed report of the analysis is also included.
+IMPORTANT: If using RStudio to run, you must install the following packages: quantmod, fGarch, and forecast